diogotcorreia/master-thesis/docs/proposal/proposal.typ

-This research will be an empirical study, where the developed tool will be first tested against a set of artificial benchmarks and then ran on top Python libraries and applications.
+This research will be an empirical study, where the developed tool will be first tested against a set of artificial benchmarks and then run against top Python libraries and applications.
-This results will then be used to draw conclusions inductively and generalize to the entire Python ecosystem.
+These results will then be used to draw conclusions inductively and generalize to the entire Python ecosystem.

 = Background of the Student